ZCHEWYX/RemyKo-Skins/README.md

 # All of CookiZooki Skins!
 # These are all of the skins That Cooki made/edit.
-# Pls Feel feel to DM me on discord. chewycx#2515.
+# Please Feel feel to DM me on discord if you have any problems chewycx#2515.

 # [CookiZookis Skin Edit](http://ck1t.ru/s-1488)